There is emerging evidence from published studies that eggs may contribute to greater satiety.

 Comparing egg satiety with carbohydrate levels

-Supporting these findings, a third study compared the effects of a three egg, low carbohydrate breakfast and a high carbohydrate, low fat, bagel breakfast on satiety, this time in a group of men (n=21; age 20-70 years) .
+These findings were replicated in a third study which compared the effects of a three egg, low carbohydrate breakfast and a high carbohydrate, low fat, bagel breakfast on satiety, this time in a group of men (n=21; age 20-70 years) .

 This study also explored some potential physiological mechanisms for the observed effects on satiety.
 As in the previous studies, subsequent energy intake from an ad-libitum lunch was measured, but plasma glucose, and the ‘appetite hormones’ (insulin, ghrelin, leptin and glucagon-like peptide 1 and peptide YY) were also measured over the course of the 180 minutes between the two meals.
 The authors reported that the subjects were less hungry and consumed less energy at lunch after the egg breakfast, as well as less energy over the subsequent 24 hours (measured by food diary).
 Participants also showed a reduced glucose and insulin response to the egg breakfast compared with the bagel breakfast and the response of ghrelin (the only hormone known to stimulate hunger) was suppressed.
 There were no observed differences in the other hormones.
 The authors suggest that eating eggs may control hunger by reducing the postprandial insulin response and promote satiety by preventing large deviations in plasma glucose and insulin levels.